QuickBirdEng/FlippingNotch/README.md

 [![Platform](https://img.shields.io/badge/Platform-iOS-lightgrey.svg)]()
 [![Swift 3.2](https://img.shields.io/badge/Swift-4.0-orange.svg)](https://swift.org)

 FlippingNotch is "pull to refresh/add/show" custom animation written Swift, using the iPhone X Notch.
+Heavily inspired by this Dribble project: https://dribbble.com/shots/4089014-Pull-To-Refresh-iPhone-X

 ![alt text](https://cdn.dribbble.com/users/793057/screenshots/4089014/iphone-x-pull-to-refresh.gif)

 ### What FlippingNotch is not
-It is not a framework, it is just a Dribble inspired project https://dribbble.com/shots/4089014-Pull-To-Refresh-iPhone-X
+It is not a framework, it is just an Xcode project, embracing the notch.

 ### Requirements
-FlippingNotch is written in Swift 4.0, in Xcode 9.0 and required an iPhone X Simulator/Device.
+FlippingNotch is written in Swift 4.0 and requires an iPhone X Simulator/Device.

 ### Tutorial
-1. **Put a CollectionView in a ViewController and setup the constrains.**
+1. **Put a UICollectionView and constraint it in a ViewController.**

+The image below shows an example how to constraint it.

 <img src="https://github.com/jdisho/FlippingNotch/blob/master/Screenshots/cv_constrains.png" width="30%">

-2. **Add a Cell in the CollectionView.**
+2. **Add a cell in the UICollectionView.**

 <img src="https://github.com/jdisho/FlippingNotch/blob/master/Screenshots/cv_cell.png" width="40%">

-3. Set up the CollectionView in the ViewController
+3. Set up the UICollectionView in the ViewController by conforming to UICollectionViewDataSource.

 ``` swift
 class ViewController: UIViewController {